NXXR/HCU-project/docs/notes/EndToEndLearningOfDrivingModels.md

     - 4 frames (t-0.9s, t-0.6s, t-0.3s, t) => frequency = 3.33

     => 4x4 = 16 CNNs for capturing street-view scene

+##### Results
+- Mean Square Error (MSE) for comparison
+    - state-of-the art compared to similar models
+    - speed and steering angle prediction 0.3s into the future easy for network, as inputs usually don't change faster than the prediction range

+- in truly autonomous vehicles the past driving states may not always be correct,
+    - policy to rely on past *'ground-truth'* states should be used with caution
+    - else errors may be exaggerated via a feedback loop

+    => S_[t-k+1, t] and V_[t-k+1, t] removed (no previous human driving maneuvers available)
+    - force the network to learn based on knowledge from route planners and road situations

+- visual evaluation of the planned route (TomTom) better results than plain GPS coordinates (OSM)
+    - improvement in steering angles
+    - GPS locations lack high-level & contextual information (distinguishing between *'highway exit'* and *'slight right bend'*)

+- surround-view cameras reduce overall speed prediction, **but** are especially useful on roads without traffic control lights or signs
+    - can see approaching entities, while front-only camera cars are blind in many directions
+    - more precise understanding of the surroundings

 **Potential Further Readings:**